enyojs/ares-project/test/selenium/README.md

 **WARNING:** IDE limitations:

-* Don't expect Selenium to work as you expect it to 100% of the time.
+* Don't expect Selenium to work as you expect 100% of the time.
 For instance, sometimes it doesn't know when the page has finished loading (because of AJAX running in the background).
-* It can't use a proxy to connect to any website That's because Selenium, technically is already a proxy, and you can't really configure it to go through another proxy.
+* Selenium IDE can't use a proxy to connect to any website.
+That's because Selenium, technically is already a proxy, and you can't really configure it to go through another proxy.
-* Buggy with IE, Opera, and even Google Chrome.
+* Selenium IDE is buggy with IE, Opera, and even Google Chrome.
 For the most part, most of the functionality interacting with the GUI will work in Firefox.
 Not so much with the other browsers.

 ### How to run Selenium IDE Ares Test Suite
 * **Note:** Selenium distinguishes test cases and test suites.